D. H. Starbuck: Political activity

 In the years following Starbuck's fade from political life, he returned to his law practice in Forsyth.
 He was mentioned by name in the biography of John Cameron Buxton.
 In it, it is said that by the time of Buxton's arrival in Winston around 1875, "Watson and [William B.] Glenn" — "[with] Colonel Joseph Masten, and Judges [Thomas] J. Wilson and D. H. Starbuck had the entire [law] practice of Forsythe County."
-It goes on to say that Masten, Wilson, and Starbuck soon there after "retired on account of age", creating a void in the city's law practice which Buxton was able to, in part, help fill.
+It goes on to say that Masten, Wilson, and Starbuck soon thereafter "retired on account of age", creating a void in the city's law practice which Buxton was able to, in part, help fill.

 Personal life

 1840–1848: Young adulthood

 When Starbuck was about 21, all of his siblings were counted in the household of their father in Guilford County in 1840.
 Starbuck's mother died on July 17 of that year at the age of 50.
 She was buried in the Dover Friends Meeting Church Cemetery in Colfax, where the family attended meetings.
 Uriel, Starbuck's oldest brother, was disowned in the Dover Friends Meeting Church records on May 27, 1841.
 Following his brother's dismissal, Darius himself was disowned from the Quaker church on March 30, 1843.
 Starbuck's father, Reuben, remarried some time after 1845 and before 1850.
 Reuben's second wife was Rachel Trueblood Stanley.
 Her birth was recorded on November 21, 1809, in Guilford County, the daughter of Isaac and Mary Outland Trueblood.
 Rachel's first husband, Jesse Stanley, died around 1845.
-Before his death the couple had at least two sons, Jesse Stanly, Jr., and James H. Stanley.
+Before his death the couple had at least two sons, Jesse Stanly Jr., and James H. Stanley.
 Both of Jesse Jr. and James would go on to spend the remainder of their youths in the household(s) of Reuben Starbuck.
 Both step-sons received properties in the divisions of Reuben's estate, James having been given the Endsley-Morgan House, one of many properties owned by Reuben.